21bq1a4215/wellness-app/TESTING.md

         monthly subscription in order to access video courses on the site.
 I would also like to add an option to update or cancel a subscription.
 For now, I encourage the users on the site to contact an admin to cancel their subscription if necessary.
-3. New User Error: An error is appearing sometimes relative to authentication and cached cookies I believe - when registering a new user and then trying to login on the same tab, an error will appear, saying that the user has no subscription; this is related to the Stripe api conflicting.
+3. **New User Error:** An error is appearing sometimes relative to authentication and cached cookies I believe - when registering a new user and then trying to login on the same tab, an error will appear, saying that the user has no subscription; this is related to the Stripe api conflicting.
 I attempted to fix this by removing the required permissions needed to access some part of the Pro Courses section, which seemed to fix the issue.
 If this issue appears, it can be worked around by either refreshing the page to try again, or by using an incognito tab to log in.
-4. 404 Error Page: This page is required for instances when a user visits an unavailable page.
+4. **404 Error Page:** This page is required for instances when a user visits an unavailable page.
 Due to lack of time, I added this page but wasn't able to test and implement properly.

 #### Web testing

-- The devices the application was tested on were:
+The devices the application was tested on were:

-Mobile
-Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 4, iPhone 5 SE, iPhone 6, 7 and 8,
+- Mobile: Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 4, iPhone 5 SE, iPhone 6, 7 and 8,
 iPhone 6, 7 and 8 Plus (real device), iPhone X

-Tablet
-iPad (my iPad)
-iPad Pro
+- Tablet: iPad, iPad Pro

-Laptop
-Macbook (my laptop)
+- Laptop: Macbook Pro

 For the web testing I used Chrome dev tools and Safari web tools to find bugs, errors and test new styles for HTML, CSS and JavaScript.